brmson/yodaqa/doc/HIGHLEVEL.md

 ## Answer Pruning, Merging and Evidence Diffusion

-The answer hitlist is pruned to top N (let's say N=100); the idea is that scoring (esp. normalized) may work better with the most noise wed out.
+The answer hitlist may be pruned to top N (let's say N=100); the idea is that scoring (esp. normalized) may work better with the most noise wed out.